SooryaGeorge7/Paint-In-Cafe/README.md

 In addition to the general features of all page , the about page has the following:
-* It has a background video with text overlying that specifies that this is the `Gallery` page which contains the title **Make Memories**.
+* It has a background video with text overlying that specifies that this is the `Gallery` page which contains the title **Gallery**.
 ![Gallery page background](documentation/gallery-backgroundvideo.png)

-* It has a section contains all the photos i have saved from [Pexels](https://www.pexels.com/search/paintbrushes/) with heading.
+* It has a section that contains all the photos i have saved from [Pexels] and a heading.(https://www.pexels.com/search/paintbrushes/) with heading.

 ![Gallery section heading](documentation/gallery-heading.png)
 ![Images in gallery with heading](documentation/images-gallery.png)